Nîmes: 4th–13th centuries

 When the Visigoths were accepted into the Roman Empire, Nîmes was included in their territory in 472, even after the Frankish victory at the Battle of Vouillé (507).
 The urban landscape went through transformation with the Goths, but much of the heritage of the Roman era remained largely intact.

 By 725, the Muslim Umayyads had conquered the whole Visigothic territory of Septimania including Nîmes.
 In 736–737, Charles Martel and his brother led an expedition to Septimania and Provence, and largely destroyed the city (in the hands of Umayyads allied with the local Gallo-Roman and Gothic nobility), including the amphitheatre, thereafter heading back north.
 The Muslim government came to an end in 752, when Pepin the Short captured the city.
 In 754, an uprising took place against the Carolingian king, but was put down, and count Radulf, a Frank, appointed as master of the city.
 After the events connected with the war, Nîmes was now only a shadow of the opulent Roman city it had once been.
 The local authorities installed themselves in the remains of the amphitheatre.

-Islamic burials have been found in Nîmes.
+Excavations in Nîmes have revealed three medieval graves that represent the earliest archaeological evidence of a Muslim presence in France.
+Multidisciplinary analyses, including anthropological and palaeogenomic studies of the remains, indicate that the burials followed Islamic rites and date to between 720 and 752 AD.

+In the 7th century, the Jewish community in Nîmes grew significantly after Count Hildéric welcomed Jewish families fleeing persecution during the Visigothic period in Spain.
+This established a long-standing Jewish presence in the city, which later led to the establishment of the first documented synagogue in 1089, located in the heart of the medieval Jewish quarter.

 Carolingian rule brought relative peace, but feudal times in the 12th century brought local troubles, which lasted until the days of St. Louis.
-During that period Nîmes was jointly administered by a bishop, as well as by a civil authority headquartered in the old amphitheater, where lived the Magistrate/ Viguier, as well as the Viguier's retainers, the Knights of the Arena.
+During that period Nîmes was jointly administered by a bishop, as well as by a civil authority headquartered in the old amphitheater, where lived the Viguier ("Magistrate"), as well as the Viguier's retainers, the Knights of the Arena.
 Meanwhile the city was represented by four Consuls, whose offices were located in the old Maison Carrée.

-Despite incessant feudal squabbling, Nîmes saw some progress both in commerce and industry as well as in stock-breeding and associated activities.
+Despite incessant squabbling between competing feudal lords, Nîmes saw some progress both in commerce and industry as well as in stock-breeding and associated activities.
 After the last effort by Raymond VII of Toulouse, St. Louis managed to establish royal power in the region which became Languedoc.
 Nîmes thus finally came into the hands of the King of France.

 Period of invasions

-During the 14th and 15th centuries the Rhone Valley underwent an uninterrupted series of invasions which ruined the economy and caused famine.
-Customs were forgotten, religious troubles developed (see French Wars of Religion) and epidemics, all of which affected the city.
+During the 14th and 15th centuries the Rhône Valley underwent an uninterrupted series of invasions which ruined the economy and caused famine.
+Customs were forgotten, religious troubles developed (see French Wars of Religion) and epidemics affected the city.
 Nîmes, which was one of the Protestant strongholds, felt the full force of repression and fratricidal confrontations (including the Michelade massacre) which continued until the middle of the 17th century, adding to the misery of periodic outbreaks of plague.